 If you don’t have a kid who’s grown up playing a sport to keep them occupied after school, it can be difficult to get them to do something besides just watching TV or playing video games every day.
 According to the National Youth Violence Prevention Resource Center, teens are most at risk for participating in juvenile crimes, engaging in drug and alcohol use, and becoming victims of violence between the hours of 2 p.m. and 6 p.m.
 To avoid these risks and allow your teen to participate in something that helps them develop as a person and prepare them for college and adulthood, encourage them to try these activities.

 Your teen doesn’t have to be in competitive team sports to be active.
-Biking, dancing, martial arts and horseback riding are just a few activities that they can participate in if they’re not interested in the typical team sports like soccer or football.
+Biking, dancing, martial arts, and horseback riding are just a few activities that your teen can participate in if they’re not interested in the typical team sports like soccer or football.
 You can also sign them up to establish a regular workout routine.
 Some gyms offer special pricing and memberships for teens, which can allow them access to all equipment, machines and workout classes.

 Find a Creative Hobby